The cyclic flats of $\mathcal{L}$-polymatroids: Introduction

 \section{Introduction}

 The lattice of cyclic flats of a matroid plays an important role in matroid theory.
-Every finite lattice is isomorphic to the lattice of cyclic flats of some matroid \cite{bonin_demier,sims} and transversal matroids can be characterised in terms of their cyclic flats \cite{bkdm,bryl_transv,ingleton,mason}.
+Every finite lattice is isomorphic to the lattice of cyclic flats of some matroid \cite{bonin_demier,sims}, and transversal matroids can be characterized in terms of their cyclic flats and their ranks \cite{bkdm,bryl_transv,ingleton,mason}.
 There have also been some interesting studies of invariants of matroids and polymatroids in relation to their cyclic flats.
-For example, in \cite{eberhardt} an expression for the Tutte polynomial of a matroid is given in terms of the ranks of its cyclic flats.
-The ${\cal{G}}$-invariant of a matroid and its connection with the cyclic flats of a matroid was considered in \cite{bonin_Ginv,bonin_kung_Ginv}.
-More precisely, it was shown that these invariants can be computed from the {\em configuration} of a matroid, which carries strictly less information than its weighted lattice of cyclic flats.
+For example, in \cite{eberhardt}, an expression for the Tutte polynomial of a matroid is given in terms of the isomorphism class of the lattice of cyclic flats, along with their sizes and ranks.
+The ${\cal{G}}$-invariant of a matroid and its connection with the cyclic flats of a matroid were considered in \cite{bonin_Ginv,bonin_kung_Ginv}.
+More precisely, it was shown that these invariants can be computed from the configuration of a matroid, which carries strictly less information than its weighted lattice of cyclic flats.

-Any matroid is uniquely characterised by its lattice of flats.
-Similarly, knowledge of the lattice of cyclic flats, along with the ranks of its elements, is sufficient to reconstruct the rank function of the corresponding matroid.
-However the lattice of cyclic flats of a matroid has much fewer elements than its lattice of flats and hence gives a much more compact representation of the matroid.
+A matroid can be determined by its lattice of cyclic flats, along with their ranks.
+Specifically, knowledge of the lattice of cyclic flats, along with the ranks of its elements, is sufficient to reconstruct the rank function of the matroid.
+However, the lattice of cyclic flats of a matroid has far fewer elements than its lattice of flats, providing a more compact representation of the matroid.
 See \cite{fghw} for an explicit algorithm to reconstruct the lattice of flats of a matroid from its lattice of cyclic flats.
-The results of \cite{bonin_demier,sims} have also been extended to more general settings: in \cite{Csirm20}, it is shown that a polymatroid is completely determined by its weighted lattice of cyclic flats, along with the ranks of its atoms, while in \cite{AlfByr22} a cryptomorphism for the cyclic flats is given for $q$-matroids.
+The results of \cite{bonin_demier,sims} have also been extended to more general settings.
+In \cite{Csirm20}, it is shown that a polymatroid is completely determined by its weighted lattice of cyclic flats, along with the ranks of its singleton sets.
+Additionally, \cite{AlfByr22} provides a cryptomorphism for cyclic flats in the context of $q$-matroids.